 “He is,” their father said, “and he is the second wisest man in the world.”

-“OMG,” they cried again, “he is turning us into beggars for real!”
+“OMG,” they cried again, “you actually are turning us into beggars!”

-They wailed all through the night and well into the next morning but by that time, their father had dropped them off near the gravel pit where Scruff begged for his living.
+They wailed all through the night and well into the next morning but by that time, their father had dropped them off on the road where Scruff plied his trade.

 “Teach them how to take care of themselves,” he instructed his old friend, “and if you could help them make their fortunes, that would be good too.”